lakshitha1629/graphics/tensorflow_graphics/g3doc/api_docs/python/tfg/rendering/camera/perspective/project.md

 where $$(f_x, f_y)$$ is the focal length and $$(c_x, c_y)$$ the principal
 point.

-Note:
+#### Note:

-  In the following, A1 to An are optional batch dimensions.
+In the following, A1 to An are optional batch dimensions that must be broadcast compatible.

 #### Args:

 * <b>`point_3d`</b>: A tensor of shape `[A1, ..., An, 3]`, where the last dimension
   represents a 3d point to project.
 * <b>`focal`</b>: A tensor of shape `[A1, ..., An, 2]`, where the last dimension
   represents a camera focal length.
 * <b>`principal_point`</b>: A tensor of shape `[A1, ..., An, 2]`, where the last
   dimension represents a camera principal point.
 * <b>`name`</b>: A name for this op that defaults to "perspective_project".